-The Russian State Library is the fifth largest library in the world, and one where at least one copy of every Russian publication is stored.
-Today, the library houses 17 million books as well as is a repository for 13 million journals, 150,000 maps, and thousands of musical records and scores.
+The Russian State Library is the fifth largest library in the world.
+In this library, at least one copy of every Russian publication is stored.
+Today, the library houses 17 million books as well as 13 million journals, 150,000 maps, and thousands of musical records and scores.
 This huge collection of literary and musical work is neatly stored in storage shelves that covers a total distance of 275 kilometers in the library.
 The Russian State Library is located in the capital city of the country, Moscow and is freely accessible to the public of the country.
 It was founded on July 1st, 1862.

-The Library of the U.S. Congress is the largest library in the United States and the second largest one in the world.
+The Library of the U.S. Congress is the largest library in the United States as well as the largest library in the world.
 The library is a federal institution in Capitol Hill, Washington D.C. with a separate campus, the National Audio-Visual Conservation Center in Virginia.
 The library houses research material from all parts of the world.
-450 languages of the world find their representations in this library.
+450 languages of the world are represented in the Library of U.S. Congress.
 The library was established in Washington, D.C. in 1800, and witnessed several periods of damage and destruction including the ravages created by the British in 1814 during the War of 1812 and a raging fire in 1851.
 It grew and expanded after the American Civil War, and started accumulating literature and important publications from all across the world.
 Today, though the library is open to the public for touring, only high profile government officials can access its books and materials.
 Several projects are undertaken by the library to promote American literature and arts.